sachinB94/GossipGirl/README.md

     gulp

-**Default task, run the server.** Build `sass` files, inject all scripts and styles to the project, watch them and open your default browser (Socket.io doesn't work).
+**Default task, run the server.** Build `sass` files, inject all scripts and styles to the project, watch them and open your default browser (Socket.io doesn't work, Also browser sync causes weird behaviour if more than one instance is running on the same machine).

     npm run start:dev